Best Abjuration Wizard build - Ultimate Tank - Baldur's Gate 3 (BG3)

 - Have a Cleric, Druid, or yourself cast

-Conjure Elemental to summon Water Myrmidon and apply
+Conjure Elemental: Water Elemental to hit with its main attack and apply

 Once the enemy is wet, they will become vulnerable to Ice and Lightning damage.
 This means you deal double the amount.
-After this follow up with your favorite spell - Chain Lightning,
+After this, follow up with your favorite spell -

 Lightning Bolt,